mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Your General gains +1⚔️.
 Your General gains Backstab (4).

 name:     Mass Flight
-text:     Give all friendly minions Flying this turn.
+text:     Give all allied minions **Flying** this turn.

 name:     Mirror Meld
-text:     Summon a copy of a friendly minion that costs 2 or less nearby.
+text:     Summon a copy of an allied minion nearby that costs 2 or less.

 name:     Phoenix Fire
 text:     Deal 3 damage to anything.